 Nothing beats a Classic Macaroni Salad!
 Cooked macaroni pasta, celery, bell pepper, onion and hardboiled eggs are tossed with creamy homemade dressing.
 This salad is perfect for any get together, backyard barbecue or picnic!
 This recipe yields 8 cups and will serves 12 to 16.

-On the menu is hot dogs and burgers, baked beans and my classic macaroni salad.
-It’s best if you make it the morning-of or the evening before you plan to eat.
-This is because macaroni salad is the kind of salad that only gets better and better as it sits in the fridge.
-This macaroni salad is a no frills, no fuss and 100% from scratch.
-And it’s just what your Labor Day needs.
-Any day really.
+On the menu this weekend is ribs, baked beans and my classic macaroni salad.
+It’s best if you make it the morning-of or the evening before you plan to serve it.
+This is because macaroni salad is the kind of thing that only gets better as it sits in the fridge.
+This macaroni salad is a no frills, no fuss pasta salad and 100% from scratch.

 To Make This Classic Macaroni Salad You Will Need: